nostrumbiodiscovery/pele_platform/docs/build_docs/source/tutorials/plotter.rst

 You can plot any of the metrics appearing in your report files by pointing the Plotter to the right **column number**.
-As a minimum, you will have to provide metrics for x- and y-axis, however, you can also set z-axis, which will colour the data points according to that metric (this does not apply to the density plot).
+As a minimum, you will have to provide metrics for x- and y-axis, however, you can also set z-axis, which will colour the data points according to that metric (this does not apply to the density or histogram plots).

 If you are unsure which numbers correspond to each metric, you can simply set data source and plot type and hit "enter".
 The tool will show you all available options and walk you through the setup.